2710 Monitoring Visits and Contacts

 2743 Individual Fraud

-Individuals receiving Long Term Care Services are perceived honest and entitled to the same protection under the law as all other individuals.
-However, when there is indication of potential fraud, the allegations must be investigated.
+People receiving HHSC services are perceived as honest and entitled to the same protection under the law as all other people.
+However, when there is an indication of potential fraud, the allegations must be investigated, and the following must be established:

-Examples of individual fraud include (list is not all-inclusive):
+Examples of individual fraud include:

 2744 Responding to Allegations of Individual Fraud